jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 510px; left: 560px;">Sorcery</h1>

 !SLIDE
-.notes In the past, I worked mostly on non-Rails applications, and as there wasn't a good authentication library I could use, I ended up implementing authentication differently in each of the applications I worked on, based on the needs of the application.|I decided last year to work on an authentication framework that all of my applications could use, which I named Rodauth.
+.notes In the past, I've worked mostly on non-Rails applications, and as there was not a good authentication library I could use, I ended up implementing authentication differently in each of the applications I worked on, based on the needs of the application.|Last year, after looking for existing solutions and not finding any that would work for all of my applications, I decided to build an authentication framework, which I named Rodauth.

 <img src="../../file/rodauth.svg" width="600" style="position: absolute; top: 50px; left: 300px;"/>

 !SLIDE
-.notes As I was developing Rodauth, one of the main design goals was that it should to be flexible, as I had many applications with different authentication requirements.|I had applications where password hashes were stored in the same table as the logins, applications that authenticated against LDAP, applications needing separate authentication for separate groups of users, and applications that used database functions for authentication.
+.notes As I was developing Rodauth, one of the main design goals was that it should be flexible, as I had many applications with different authentication requirements.|I had applications where password hashes were stored in the same table as the logins, applications that authenticated against LDAP, applications needing separate authentication for separate groups of users, and applications that used database functions for authentication.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Flexible</h1>